Pay As You Go

 Can you help my student with college essays?

 Absolutely.
-Students who enroll in the Complete Admissions Program will brainstorm each of their essays with their counselor and submit each essay for rounds of feedback and revision.
-We also offer several essay packages starting at $200 for students who only want help with essays.
-To find out more about our essay programs, please reach out to firstname.lastname@example.org, and we’ll match you with an essay specialist who can help you brainstorm and write compelling college essays.
+Students who enroll in our Complete Admissions Programs will brainstorm each of their essays with their counselor and submit each essay for rounds of feedback and revision.
+We also offer several essay packages for students who only want help with essays.
+To find out more about our essay programs, please reach out to email@example.com, and we’ll match you with an essay specialist who can help you brainstorm and write compelling college essays.

 Do you work with transfer students?